kiboschool/course-web-application-development/src/lessons/deployment/project.md

-# Assignment: Deploy
+# Deploy your project

-For this assignment, you'll follow a tutorial to deploy a web application.
-Then you'll answer a few questions about how you'd manage the application, if you were maintaining the server.
+Follow the tutorial to deploy your final project web application.
+You can keep making changes after you deploy.
+The goal is to get a working MVP live as soon as possible, so that you can continue adding features and fixing bugs, with the confidence that you have deployed your application.